 These easy DIY Neapolitan frozen yogurt dog treats are a doggone delicious homemade summer dog treat.
-You can freeze them layered as shown or mix-and-match as separate flavours for faster treat preparation.
+You can freeze them incrementally into layered treats, as shown, swirl into marbled treats, or mix-and-match separate flavours for faster treat preparation.
 Easy peasy!
-Here’s the recipe (although it’s more of a guide than a recipe) and how to make them.
+Here’s the recipe, although it’s really more of a guide than a recipe, and the scoop on how to make the Neapolitan pupsicle treats.

 Frozen Fun with Homemade Pupsicles